codetricity/ricoh360-viewer-offline/docs/index.md

 ## Viewer Setup Overview

-The viewer setup for offline mobile app use differs from online use.
+The viewer setup for offline mobile apps  differs from online use.
+For offline use, the Private Key is not required.
+If you are switching between online and offline use, you will need a Private Key from RICOH.

 The transforms should be done when the viewer is online.

 ![viewer setup overview](images/viewer_setup.png)

 In the diagram above, the developer should create the `show()` function themselves and have it execute either `viewer.start({filePath})` or `viewer.switchScene({filePath})`.

-!!! warning Features limited in offline mode
 During your evaluation, make sure you are referring to the correct technical documentation.
 The API and features for offline and online mode are different.
 We recommend that you evaluate offline mode in parallel to online mode.

 ## Online Viewer